Michael A. Healy: U.S. Revenue Cutter Service

 In 1864 during the American Civil War, Healy returned to his family in Boston, where he applied for a commission in the Revenue Cutter Service.
 He was accepted as a third lieutenant on March 7, 1865, and his commission was signed by President Abraham Lincoln.
+Healy was the first African American commissioned into the Revenue Cutter Service.
 He was promoted to second lieutenant on June 6, 1866.
 Under U.S. Secretary of State William H. Seward, during the administration of President Andrew Johnson, the Alaska purchase was made on March 29, 1867.
 The huge territory, with 20000 mi of coastline, was initially referred to by many skeptics as "Seward's Folly" or "Seward's Ice Box."

 The Revenue Cutter Service became the principal government agency for transporting government officials, scientists, and doctors, as well as serving as the principal US law enforcement agency in the Alaska Territory.
 Healy was assigned to the newly commissioned when it sailed around Cape Horn and arrived at Sitka, Alaska, on November 24, 1868.
 The following year he was transferred to in San Francisco, California.
 While serving on Lincoln, he was promoted to first lieutenant on July 21, 1870.
 On January 8, 1872, he received orders to report aboard home-ported in New Bedford, Massachusetts, where he became familiar with the masters of whaling ships.
 His experience in this period played an important part of his later career in Alaska.